refined-bitbucket/refined-bitbucket/README.md

 [![build status](https://travis-ci.org/refined-bitbucket/refined-bitbucket.svg?branch=test-it)](https://travis-ci.org/refined-bitbucket/refined-bitbucket) <sup>-</sup> [![downloads](https://img.shields.io/chrome-web-store/d/afppminkfnfngihdocacbgeajbbdklkf.svg)](https://chrome.google.com/webstore/detail/refined-bitbucket/afppminkfnfngihdocacbgeajbbdklkf?utm_source=chrome-ntp-icon)

 # refined-bitbucket
-We all know BitBucket lacks some features that we have in GitHub, GitLab etc.
-Based on Sindre Sorhus' [Refined Github](https://github.com/sindresorhus/refined-github) extension I had the idea of improving BitBucket's user interface.
+We all know BitBucket lacks some features that we have in other platforms like GitHub, GitLab and others.
+Originally inspired on Sindre Sorhus' [Refined Github](https://github.com/sindresorhus/refined-github) extension, _refined-bitbucket_ is born as a collaborative project by a few developers to improve upon those holes, and even add some additional functionality that will enhance the overall user experience.
-In fact, [Rodrigo Proença](https://github.com/rproenca) did most of the initial code and I just created the extension and made a few improvements.
-Kudos!

 ## Current features
 - Improves syntax highlight for pull requests.
-Enabled languages:
-  - Markup, C-like languages, Go, Groovy, Bash, Handlebars, JSON, Dart, Elixir, Erlang, Markdown, Python, React JSX, Ruby, PHP, Scala, Less, Sass, Swift, YAML, etc. [See the full list](https://github.com/refined-bitbucket/refined-bitbucket/blob/dev/src/syntax-highlight/language-ext.js).
+[See the full list of enabled languages](https://github.com/refined-bitbucket/refined-bitbucket/blob/dev/src/syntax-highlight/language-ext.js).
 Missing any language?
 [Let me know](https://github.com/refined-bitbucket/refined-bitbucket/issues) or submit a pull request!
 - Double click on a word to highlight all occurrences.
 - ~~Block pull request merging without a minimum number of approvals (defaults to 2 minimum approvals).~~ Removed.
 [Implemented natively by Bitbucket with "merge checks"](https://confluence.atlassian.com/bitbucketserver/checks-for-merging-pull-requests-776640039.html)
 - Key binding feature, which allows for quicker navigation through pull requests.